MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 ### Link to object or library files

-If the test code doesn't export the functions that you want to test, add the output .obj or .lib files to the dependencies of the test project.
+If the test code doesn't export the functions that you want to test, add the output *.obj* or *.lib* files to the dependencies of the test project.
 For more information, see [To link the tests to the object or library files](how-to-use-microsoft-test-framework-for-cpp.md#object_files).
+Don't include object files that have a `main` function or another standard entry point such as `wmain`, `WinMain`, or `DllMain`.
+When you add new source files to your project, update the test project dependencies to include the corresponding object files.

 ### Add #include directives for header files

 Next, in your unit test *.cpp* file, add an `#include` directive for any header files that declare the types and functions you want to test.
-Type `#include "` and then IntelliSense activates to help you choose.
+Type `#include "`, and then IntelliSense activates to help you choose.
 Repeat for any more headers.

 ![Screenshot of the Solution Explorer showing an #include directive being added with IntelliSense highlighting a header file for inclusion.](media/vs-2022/cpp-add-includes-test-project-2022.png)